younata/coz-e/src/build_log/chapter_4.md

 The F-28 Bulkhead is a relatively small piece.
 In the future, I hope to build a CNC router to handle cutting foam for me.
 In the now, I'm cutting manually using a utility knife and a Fein tool.

 Currently, I have the F-28 bulkhead cut, but have not glassed it.
-I don't have a good solution to handling cold temperatures in my workshop yet.
-So I'm currently electing to cut as much foam as I can, planning to line up a bunch of pieces to fiberglass work as soon as it warms up enough for epoxy to set right.

 ## F-22 Bulkhead

 The F-28 Bulkhead is the first piece that I need to build in pieces, then epoxy together.
 Similar to the F-28 bulkhead, I cut this out of clark foam using a utility knife and a Fein tool, and then sanding for a more precise finish.

 Similarly to the F-28 bulkhead, this currently is cut in pieces, and the pieces epoxied together using 5-minute epoxy.
-Once the temperature warms up and I can maintain at least 70℉ with a heater, I will glass it.

 ## Instrument Panel